cjolson1/Lagunitas-Quality-Assurance/README.md

 - **Boundary conditions**
 - **Error handling paths:** The system's behavior surrounding errors should be controlled and useful [(see more)](#quality-overview)

-It is important to document each test extensively in order to promote reusability and keep communication clear.
+It is important to document each test extensively in order to promote reusability and clarity.
 Additionally, a failing test should read like a high-quality bug report.
-Failed test reports should include what was being tested, what the program should do, the expected output, and the actual output.
-Having these clear channels can improve quality dramatically.
+Failed test reports should include what was being tested, the expected output, and the actual output.

+How do you unit test? <br>

 A common approach to unit testing involves writing drivers and stubs.
 The driver simulates a calling unit and a stub simulates a called unit.
-While creating these tests can be bothersome, unit testing can provide enchanced code coverage, reducing difficulties in finding errors in complex pieces of an application, and [test automation](#test-automation).
+While creating these tests can be bothersome, they pay back when errors must be found in the complex application later, and support [test automation](#test-automation).

 Furthermore, while it may be tempting/cost-effective to "glue" together two units and test them as an integrated unit, an error can occur in a variety of places, creating confusion and uncertainty.
 With an integrated unit composed of unit 1 and unit 2, an error can occur in either of the units, both of the units, in the interface between the units, and in the test itself.
-These possibilities really demonstrate the importance of only testing one unit as your baseline to lower the level of uncertainty and raise the quality associated with testing your project.
+These possibilities demonstrate why unit tests must come first, then integration, then system tests.

 ### Mocking

+There are lots of definitions things which are under the umbrella of test doubles.
+Here I will focus on Mocks and stubs.
 Mocks simulate the behavior of actual objects to allow testers to isolate a smaller component of the program during unit testing, such as a class.
 Mocking is more elaborate than stubbing.
 Stubs perform state verification, or simply provide input (the minimal amount of object behavior to enable the tested module to run).
 When unit testing, mocks perform behavior verification.

 For example, you want to test your software’s ability to send an email if an order wasn’t received.
 A stub in this case would count how many emails were sent.
 A mock would track if the program sent the email with the right contents and to the correct person.
 We have a detailed example of mocking in Django [here](#testing-django-with-mocking).

-When to use mocks?
+When to use test doubles?

 When your method being unit tested has dependencies.
-Mock every dependency your unit test touches.
+Use test doubles for every dependency your unit test touches.
+The choice to implement a mock vs a stub is the testers decision based on what they need.
 When creating a mock, set the exact return values the dependency should return when tested, and exceptions to throw to test the method’s error handling.

 Mock Shortcomings:

 Excessive mocking calls in a unit test can lead to unit tests that are too tightly coupled to the internal implementation of the very dependency you’re trying to mock.
-This can make your code very difficult to refactor because the unit tests are very specific.
+This can make your test ineffective because the mock is too similar to the actual dependedency so if your dependency implementation.

 Usage of mocks usually follows this pattern: